oneeve8/kobble-data/content/Tutorial2.md

 A green channel is your own content.
 A white channel is a channel that was shared by someone else.

 The plus symbol next to your channel or track tells you that your channel is open.

 If there is no plus sign, then it’s closed.

 In order to move or delete a channel in edit mode, it must be closed.

-A long Tap reveals the options to cut, copy, edit, or share
+A long Tap reveals the options to cut, copy, edit, or share.

-A Track has a green train track icon
+A Track has a green train track icon.

 The Presentation icon is a presentation screen,
 The Markdown icon is the letter M,
 And the Link icon is a chain.
 You will notice an icon with a square and an arrow, tapping that opens your link in a new window.